-Based on experience, Westfield Health models expected claims for each benefit, benefit limit and customer type.
-This allows Westfield Health to prepare a budget for each product line including the expected claim ratio.
+Based on experience, Westfield Health prepares a budget for each product line including the expected claim ratio.
 Product performance is monitored against this claim ratio and deviations are investigated.

 Market monitoring and tracking of claims trends

 Westfield Health's cash plan claims are driven partly by behavioural factors.
 Claim trends, purchasing behaviour and other signals from the broader healthcare market are all monitored for indications that customer behaviour may not be in line with underwriting assumptions.